shadowmoon-waltz/openpgp-api/README.md

-Fork (with only minor changes) of [project of same name](https://github.com/open-keychain/openpgp-api).
+Fork (with only minor changes) of [openpgp-api](https://github.com/open-keychain/openpgp-api).
 Changes will be described in this section; other sections are from original readme and may not reflect fork changes.

 The license is unchanged (Apache-2.0 License).

-Changes to support Android Jetpack preferences.
-It's DialogPreference is structured differently, so I just ended up making OpenPgpAppPreference a ListPreference without the ability to add legacy OpenPGP providers or suggest installing OpenKeychain.
+Changes to support Android Jetpack preferences for the OpenPGP provider and key preferences.
+Jetpack's DialogPreference is structured differently, so I just ended up making OpenPgpAppPreference a ListPreference without the ability to add legacy OpenPGP providers and the ability to suggest installing an OpenPGP provider when none are installed.

 Also, changes to compile/target sdk version, gradle wrapper version, and android gradle plugin version.